 Handpicked from all over the world by founder Jasmine, the quirky collection of vintage pieces at Dark Horse are carefully curated to include one-of-a-kind finds.
-Whether you’re looking for floral dresses, elegant silk scarfs, and retro skirts, each piece is categorised by decade and are easy on the eyes and on the wallet.
-Keep an eye on its Facebook page for pop-ups or drop them a note to book a personalised styling appointment!
+Whether you’re looking for floral dresses, elegant silk scarfs or retro skirts, each piece is categorised by decade and are easy on the eyes and on the wallet.
+Keep an eye on its Facebook page for pop-ups, or drop them a note to book a personalised styling appointment!

 We’ve talked about buying second-hand clothes, but what about selling yours?
 Enter Refash.
 It’s an exclusive online marketplace for women to buy and sell “like new” fashion.
 Just list the items you’d like to give away and get your deal on!
 Alternatively, you can also shop for used and brand new items here, too.

-REFASH.Sg, multiple locations including Orchard Gateway, West Coast Plaza, City Plaza and more; www.refash.sg
+Where: Multiple locations including Orchard Gateway, West Coast Plaza, City Plaza and more.